openwebf/webf/README.md

 ## How to use

-> All front-end frameworks based on the DOM can run; this time, we are using Vue as an example.
+> All front-end frameworks based on the WhatWG DOM standard are supported; this time, we are using Vue as an example.

 ### 1. Use vue-cli to generate your front-end project